Jauns27149/go-career/python/openstack/openstack.md

                         Shows volume qos.
     get-volumes-with-reserved-time
                         Get volumes with reserved time.
+    group-create        Creates a group.
+(Supported by API versions 3.13 - 3.latest)
+    group-create-from-src
+                        Creates a group from a group snapshot or a source group.
+(Supported by API versions 3.14 - 3.latest) group-delete        Removes one or more groups.
+(Supported by API versions 3.13 - 3.latest)
+    group-disable-replication
+                        Disables replication for group.
+(Supported by API versions 3.38 - 3.latest)
+    group-enable-replication
+                        Enables replication for group.
+(Supported by API versions 3.38 - 3.latest)
+    group-failover-replication
+                        Fails over replication for group.
+(Supported by API versions 3.38 - 3.latest)
+    group-list          Lists all groups.
+(Supported by API versions 3.13 - 3.latest)
+    group-list-replication-targets
+                        Lists replication targets for group.
+(Supported by API versions 3.38 - 3.latest)
+    group-show          Shows details of a group.
+(Supported by API versions 3.13 - 3.latest)
+    group-snapshot-create
+                        Creates a group snapshot.
+(Supported by API versions 3.14 - 3.latest)
+    group-snapshot-delete
+                        Removes one or more group snapshots.
+(Supported by API versions 3.14 - 3.latest)
     group-snapshot-list
                         Lists all group snapshots.
+    group-snapshot-show
+                        Shows group snapshot details.
+(Supported by API versions 3.14 - 3.latest)
+    group-specs-list    Lists current group types and specs.
+(Supported by API versions 3.11 - 3.latest)
+    group-type-create   Creates a group type.
+(Supported by API versions 3.11
+                        - 3.latest)
+    group-type-default  List the default group type.
+(Supported by API versions 3.11 - 3.latest)
+    group-type-delete   Deletes group type or types.
+(Supported by API versions 3.11 - 3.latest)
+    group-type-key      Sets or unsets group_spec for a group type.
+(Supported by API versions 3.11 - 3.latest)
+    group-type-list     Lists available 'group types'.
+(Admin only will see private types) (Supported by API versions 3.11 - 3.latest)
+    group-type-show     Show group type details.
+(Supported by API versions 3.11 - 3.latest)
+    group-type-update   Updates group type name, description, and/or is_public.
+(Supported by API versions 3.11 - 3.latest)
+    group-update        Updates a group.
+(Supported by API versions 3.13 - 3.latest)
     image-metadata      Sets or deletes volume image metadata. image-metadata-show
                         Shows volume image metadata.